Presented below is the in-depth analysis of EOS price action and the detailed prediction of its value change over the stretch of 1 to 5 years.

 - The last one relates to cryptocurrencies with a market capitalization of $1 billion or less.
 Investing in them means undertaking a substantial risk because these are the markets where the most violent and unpredictable swings occur because it doesn’t take a lot of money to orchestrate a significant price move that could be then carried further by retail traders who are easily falling for either FOMO or FUD, thus instigating massive rallies or huge panic sales.
 But if you have high risk tolerance and enough knowledge of fundamentals, risk management, and market analysis to separate the wheat from the chaff, low-cap cryptocurrencies might provide a ticket to quick and sometimes enormous profits, though experienced investors prefer to steer clear of those altcoins.

-The aforementioned market capitalization of EOS places it in the group of mid-cap cryptocurrencies that fall under the medium-risk class.
+The aforementioned market capitalization of EOS places it in the group of small-cap cryptocurrencies that fall under the high-risk class.
 Now that you know the distinction between these three categories of cryptocurrencies, it would be much easier to make an educated decision regarding the composition of your crypto portfolio.

 As already mentioned, coin supply plays a crucial role in calculating the market capitalization of EOS and other cryptocurrencies and proper assessment of their future potential.
 But it’s also important to be able to draw the line between different types of supply, namely the circulating, the total, and the maximum number of coins in existence.